Text by CLOT Magazine

 Installations will cumulatively probe at seven distinct emotional states, anger, contempt, disgust, fear, happiness, sadness, and surprise, chosen due to their universality in the animal kingdom, as outlined in Charles Darwin’s book The Expression of the Emotions in Man and Animal.
 The works showcased will be interactive, prompting viewers to consider the ways in which design actively communicates with us.

-This year’s Advisory Committee and Jury is comprised of a number of well-established experts and will be awarding Medals to those design teams that provided the most significant contributions.
-Jury members include Paola Antonelli, Director of Research and Development at the Museum of Modern Art, New York, Dr. Tristram Hunt, Director of London’s Victoria and Albert Museum, and Hadeel Ibrahim, Board Director of the Mo Ibrahim Foundation, based in London.
+This year’s Advisory Committee and Jury comprises several well-established experts and will award Medals to those design teams that provided the most significant contributions.
+Jury members include Paola Antonelli, Director of Research and Development at the Museum of Modern Art, New York, Dr Tristram Hunt, Director of London’s Victoria and Albert Museum, and Hadeel Ibrahim, Board Director of the Mo Ibrahim Foundation, based in London.

 An installation worth checking out might be the Refugee’s Pavilion, which will present objects designed by displaced people.
-This crucial contribution to 2018’s London Design Biennale will investigate an incredibly sensitive and topical corner of design, ever-important seeing as the ways in which survival tools are designed can irrevocably alter the way human migration develops.
+This crucial contribution to 2018’s London Design Biennale will investigate an incredibly sensitive and topical corner of the design, ever-important, seeing as how survival tools are designed can irrevocably alter how human migration develops.